 |Parsing, validation, optimization, and generation of application plan are done at compile time.||Parsing, validation, optimization, and generation of application plan are done at run time.|

 |It is generally used for situations where data is distributed uniformly.||It is generally used for situations where data is distributed non-uniformly.|

 |EXECUTE IMMEDIATE, EXECUTE and PREPARE statements are not used.||EXECUTE IMMEDIATE, EXECUTE and PREPARE statements are used.|

 Q. What is the difference between CHAR and VARCHAR?

-- CHAR and VARCHAR are differ in storage and retrieval.
+- CHAR and VARCHAR differ in storage and retrieval.

 - CHAR column length is fixed while VARCHAR length is variable.

-- The maximum no. of character CHAR data type can hold is 255 character while VARCHAR can hold up to 4000 character.
+- The maximum no. of characters CHAR data type can hold is 255 characters while VARCHAR can hold up to 4000 characters.

 - CHAR is 50% faster than VARCHAR.